Nettverksdagen/Nettverksdagen-2/README.md

 ```

 ## Admin user
-The dev environment has a default admin user the following credentials:
+The dev environment has a default admin user with the following credentials:

 | Username | Password |
 | -------- | -------- |